 - Local address

 Help older kids memorize your phone number and email address.
 If they need the local address where you are staying, write it down for them or have them put the information on their phones.
-We all know a teenager isn’t going to go very far without his or her phone.
+We all know a teenager isn’t going to go very far without their phone.

 11. Travel With Basic Medicines

-It’s always a good idea to take a few over-the-counter medications your family might need while traveling.
-Over-the-counter medications may include:
+It’s always a good idea to take a few over-the-counter medications with you.
+Consider things like:

 - Headache medicines